 Te Huringa/Turning Points: Pākehā Colonisation and Māori Empowerment, Sarjeant Gallery Te Whare o Rehua, Whanganui, 8 April to 16 July 2006 (toured)

-Challenge Collection (later Fletcher Trust Collection), purchased from McLeavey Gallery, 1981
+Challenge Collection (later Fletcher Trust Collection), purchased from McLeavey Gallery, Te Whanganui-a-Tara, 1981